o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 ![\[Screenshot of a set of dependent assets represented as a folder and file structure on a disk.\]](/images/user-guide/assetbundler/asset-bundler-simple-game-files.png)

-In the asset bundling workflow in versions of O3DE prior to version 1\.22, each file had to be tracked and added to the game package\.
-This was generally done by specifying wildcards\.
-It worked for simple builds\.
-However, this process became hard to use when a game was split into multiple bundles\.
-The multiple bundles accomodated content being downloaded on demand, or the hard upper limit on package size because of platform package restrictions\.
-It also became difficult to safely manage excluded content, such as when your game project had assets that could not appear in your release build\.

-Based on the file layout in the previous example, here's a simple diagram of the workflow in O3DE versions prior to 1\.22:

-![\[A diagram of the legacy asset bundling workflow in O3DE.\]](/images/user-guide/assetbundler/legacy-asset-bundler-flowchart-simple.png)

-For more complex game projects, the asset bundling workflow can look more like this:

-![\[A diagram showing a more complex workflow for legacy asset bundling.\]](/images/user-guide/assetbundler/legacy-asset-bundler-flowchart.png)

-The bundling workflow in O3DE version 1\.22 has fewer steps, fewer loopbacks, and less complex steps than prior versions\.

 The following example shows a basic workflow for a simple game with assets that emits dependencies correctly\.

 ![\[New Asset Bundler dependency workflow.\]](/images/user-guide/assetbundler/new-asset-bundler-flowchart-simple.png)